wutt6678/simple_calculator/README.md

 Features:
 - Single and continuing operations on numbers
-- Multiple operations on multiple numbers
+- Operations on multiple numbers